getify/JSON.minify/README.md

 # JSON-minify

-A port of the `JSON-minify` utility to the [target-language-name] language.
+A port of the `JSON-minify` utility to the Java language.

 ## Overview